Form 7004: Get more time to file your small business tax return with a tax extension

 This form is only one page and doesn’t require your signature.

-What is the IRS Form 7004 deadline?
+What is the Form 7004 filing deadline?

-· Corporate tax return/extension deadlines
+Corporate income tax return extension deadlines

-· Partnership and multi-member LLCs tax returns/ extension deadlines
+Partnership and multi-member LLCs tax returns/ extension deadlines

-· S Corporation tax return/ extension deadlines
+S Corporation tax return/ extension deadlines

-S corporation tax returns and extension forms are due March 15 for calendar year filers or by the 15th day of the third month after the end of the year for fiscal-year filers.
-They’re filed on Form 1120-S. The deadline is September 15 for calendar year S corporations.
+S corporation tax returns and extension forms are due March 15* for calendar-year filers or by the 15th day of the third month after the end of the year for fiscal-year filers.
+They’re filed on Form 1120-S. The deadline is September 15* for calendar year S corporations.

 Our certified small business tax pros specialize in taxes.
 And we guarantee 100% accuracy in our taxes, bookkeeping, and payroll.